aroemers/crustimoney/README.md

 These include functions as `success->text` to get the matched text of a node, and `success->children` to get its children.
 While not necessary (as the results tree is made of plain vectors), it does increase readability.

-Writing your own parse tree processor is easy.
+Writing your own parse tree processor is easy, as again, it's just data.
 That said, the `results` namespace has a `transform` function.
-This performs a postwalk, transforming the nodes based on their name.
+This performs a postwalk, transforming the nodes based on their name, using a function that receives the node and the full text.
-Two accompanying macros are available, called `coerce` and `unite`.
+Two accompanying helper macros are available, called `coerce` and `unite`.
 Here is an example:

 ```clj